aldettinger/camel-quarkus-workshop/README.md

 Being able to consume/produce messages from/to a lot of technologies is not always sufficient.
 In order to face any integration challenges, one would need to have a sort of recipe book describing common integration patterns and how to apply them.
 This is exactly the purpose of the [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/) book.
-And the good news is that Camel provide some [implementations of those Enterprise Integration Patterns](https://camel.apache.org/components/3.13.x/eips/enterprise-integration-patterns.html).
+And the good news is that Camel provide some [implementations of those Enterprise Integration Patterns](https://camel.apache.org/components/latest/eips/enterprise-integration-patterns.html).
-From now on, let's call them EIPs.
+From now on, let's call them **EIPs**.

 ### Let's review the exercise layout